-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Scottish Power Water mains or private water supply $\overline{\mathbf{A}}$ Mains water, Scottish Water $\overline{\mathbf{V}}$ Scottish Power Electricity Mains drainage $\overline{\mathbf{A}}$ Scottish Water Telephone П There is a satellite dish on the Cable TV or satellite $\overline{\mathbf{Q}}$ roof providing Freesat to the living room Broadband Virgin Media fibre optic (200Mb) $\overline{\mathbf{V}}$ b.
-Is there a septic tank system at your property?
-Do you have appropriate consents for the discharge from your septic tank? (i) Do you have a maintenance contract for your septic tank? (ii) If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes If you have answered yes, please give details: Responsibility for the roof is split 13 ways as per the deeds.
-Those responsible for the roof contribute to a central 'roof fund' for maintenance on an adhoc basis.
-Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?
-No Do you have the right to walk over any of your neighbours' property - for example to put d. out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: As far as you are aware, do any of your neighbours have the right to walk over your e.
+Please tick which services are connected to your property and give details of the supplier:

+Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply $\overline{\checkmark}$ Water board Electricity $\overline{\checkmark}$ Scottish gas Mains drainage $\overline{\checkmark}$ Water board Telephone $\overline{\checkmark}$ ВТ Cable TV or satellite Broadband b.
+Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: Garden area b. maintenance of the roof, common If you have answered yes, please give details: Tenement law C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d. hbours' property - for example to put ?
+If you have answered yes, please give details: e. do any of your neighbours have the right to walk over your put out their rubbish bin or to maintain their boundaries?
+If you have answered yes, please give details: f. • ware, is there a public right of way across any part of your property? is a way over which the public has a right to pass, whether or not the land is privately-owned.)